 life of the Chickasaw people in the 1700s.
 Demonstrators don traditional 1700’s costume regalia and immerse visitors in a number of hands-on activities.
 Have a passion for creativity?
 Be sure to check out the cornhusk doll demonstration, where kids and parents get to create their own.
 It’s an excellent way to experience how Chickasaw children entertained themselves hundreds of years ago, before the age of Wi-Fi, and for kids to exercise their own artistic talent as well.
 Plus, it makes for a great, one-of-a-kind souvenir for kids to treasure and remember their time visiting Chickasaw Country.
 Archery demonstrations are typically given on the weekends in the spring, summer and fall, or during one of their larger festivals throughout the year.
 Demonstrators are on hand to help you improve your technique, aim, and execution, should you want to give it a try!

-Holisso translates to letter or book in the Chickasaw language, which is an appropriate name for a 20,000 square foot, state-of-the-art research library that specializes in the genealogical and cultural history of the Chickasaw Nation.
-Families looking to sneak in a little bit of history and education into their vacations can pay a visit to the Holisso Research Center, and anyone interested in exploring their own ancestry can investigate to see if they may have some Chickasaw roots in their family.
+Holisso translates to “letter” or “book” in the Chickasaw language, which is an appropriate name for a 20,000 square foot, state-of-the-art research library that specializes in the genealogical and cultural history of the Chickasaw Nation.
+Families looking to sneak in a little bit of history and education into their vacations can pay a visit to the Holisso building, and anyone interested in exploring their own ancestry can investigate to see if they may have some family roots connected to the Five Civilized Tribes.

 In the main reading room you can see a collection objects on display from the archives.
 They also have a non-circulating research library with about 4,000 volumes relating to southeastern tribes and cultures.
 They also house the Chickasaw Nation Archive.